hapax/hapax.github.io/assets/donut.md

 Our two topological possibilities lead to two geometric possibilities.
 For a closed surface with no holes, the only constant-curvature option is a uniform sphere.
-This is what our earth in fact looks like.
+This is what our earth in fact looks like, up to small changes due to the equatorial flattening.

 What about the donut?
 It would seem that the torus cannot be embedded in a